 To host a live game in our iOS/Android mobile app, sign in to the app, tap on a kahoot and tap the “Play” button.
-Then tap “Host Live”.
+Then tap “Live” or "Present".

 Want to play a kahoot alone with only one device?
 You can practice a kahoot, which simulates challenge mode gameplay with questions and answers on your device screen.
 Tap “Practice” instead of “Host Live”.
 Four AI players will join and compete with you for the top score.